 Parking occupancy levels in College Hill are largely created by, and a reflection of, a combination of proximity and policy.
 The unregulated on-street parking is highly utilized from mid-morning through the afternoon, with many streets exceeding 85% occupancy.
 Field observations indicate most of these parkers are affiliated with the University and are a mix of students and staff.
-Campus Street and Marner Avenue are near 1000/ accurancy and affectively full throughout the
+Campus

-College Hill district has parking demand concerns due to a couple significant factors.
+The College Hill district has parking demand concerns due to a couple significant factors.

-- The parking in College Hill is less expensive than parking in University facilities. - College Hill is closer in proximity to the center of campus than many of the University parking areas.
+- The parking in College Hill is less expensive than parking in University facilities. - college Hill is closer in proximity to the center of campus than many of the University parking areas.